LLMs' Reshaping of People, Processes, Products, and Society in Software Development: A Comprehensive Exploration with Early Adopters: Results

-\item \textbf{Producing Clean, Readable Code:} In Section \ref{sec:devlearning}, we presented how some participants used LLMs to keep their code clean and neat, incorporate ideal design patterns, and understand industry best practices.
-Six participants shared that they found LLMs' generated code to be clean, readable, and systematic.
+\begin{itemize} \item \textbf{Producing Clean, Readable Code:} Six participants shared that they found LLMs' generated code to be clean, readable, and systematic.
 They likened its readability to that of standard Stack Overflow answers or official documentation for programming languages.
-Five participants, such as P4, appreciated the ease of understanding the syntax, which facilitated quick comprehension of the code: ``\textit{[ChatGPT is] generally pretty good about not generating difficult to read code or overly complex [code].
+Five participants, such as P4, appreciated the ease of understanding the syntax: ``\textit{[ChatGPT is] generally pretty good about not generating difficult to read code or overly complex [code].
 And just asking it to improve the code in terms of readability generally works for small snippets.
 I've had good success with that.}'' \item \textbf{Generating Code with Reasonable Complexity:} Five participants stated that the code actually had fair to good complexity for the tasks that they were working on.
-They acknowledged that while LLMs may not always produce the most efficient solutions, the complexity generally aligned well with their needs.

 Particularly for common tasks or well-known problems, participants generally found the complexity to be sufficient.
 P11 stated that he found ChatGPT to have good complexity for more common tasks, but not for more novel tasks: ``\textit{Every now and then I'll put in a code challenge, or an interview kind of problem, and [...]
-I think I think it does better on those, because other people have posted about those kinds of problems.
-And then you can ask it, `Oh, can you do this more efficiently?
-Can you do whatever?'
-And it'll talk to you and explain to you.
-But again, like I said, my suspicion is that it's only because those are things that people talk about more.
-If I try to give it more unique data structure problems from my actual experience, it doesn't do as well.}''
+I think it does better on those, because other people have posted about those kinds of problems. [...]
+If I try to give it more unique data structure problems from my actual experience, it doesn't do as well.}'' \item \textbf{Conducting Complexity Analysis:} Four participants utilized LLMs as tools for checking the time and space complexity of code snippets and explaining the benefits of different approaches.
+This served as a learning opportunity, particularly for participants who were newer to computing. \end{itemize} \paragraph{\textbf{Challenges}} \begin{itemize} \item \textbf{Struggling with Up-to-Date Information:} Two participants noted that ChatGPT's generated code sometimes lacked up-to-date information, particularly when dealing with rapidly evolving technologies or APIs. \item \textbf{Over-Engineered, Complex Code:} Five participants raised concerns about LLMs over-engineering solutions, adding unnecessary complexity and inefficiency to simple problems.
+For instance, as P8 complained, ``\textit{One complaint that I have about ChatGPT's output is over-engineering. [...]
+In some of cases, I'm feeling that sometimes that I'm asking it, `Okay, write a simple method for, I don't know, multiplying two numbers together.' [...]
+Sometimes it does the over-engineering for those cases.}'' For more novel or unique challenges, some participants observed limitations in ChatGPT's ability to produce code with optimal complexity. \end{itemize}